 - The distance of the transport request.

-- Where the load is going to because if your vehicle ends up empty in a remote destination you may have to travel miles to get a return load.
+- Where the load is going because, if your vehicle ends up empty in a remote destination, you may have to travel miles to get a return load.

-Let’s assume that you want to put a rate schedule together for a new or existing customer and the criteria is that the client gives you a minimum of one days warning of each job and that the job can be loaded on Day 1 and delivered on Day 2.
-This is a good way to work out what to charge:
+Let’s assume that you want to put a rate schedule together for a new or existing customer and the criteria is that the client gives you a minimum of a one-day warning of each job and that the job can be loaded on day 1 and delivered on day 2.
+This is a good way to work out what to charge.

-Open a new spreadsheet and think how much you want per mile for each type of van or truck.
-Let’s imagine that for a transit van you need £1.50 per mile and for an 44 ton artic & trailer you need £3.00 per mile then you simply put the type of vehicle down one side of the spreadsheet and you put the mileage along the top of the spreadsheet.
+Open a new spreadsheet and decide how much you want per mile for each type of van or truck.
+Let’s imagine that, for a transit van, you need £1.50 per mile and for a 44-tonne artic and trailer, you need £3.00 per mile.
+Simply put the type of vehicle down one side of the spreadsheet and put the mileage along the top of the spreadsheet.

-So 100 miles for a transit van would cost the customer £150 and 100 miles for a 44 ton artic and trailer would cost the customer £300.
-As a rule of thumb the types of vehicles you could add into your spreadsheet are as follows:
+So, 100 miles for a transit van would cost the customer £150 and 100 miles for a 44-tonne artic and trailer would cost the customer £300.
+As a rule of thumb, the types of vehicles you could add into your spreadsheet are as follows:

-Now to be sensible you need to think about certain parts of the country being more remote than others.
-For example if your customer asked for a price on a load from Reading to Manchester (around 200 miles) then neither destination is remote and therefore you should safely be able to get a backload via an online freight exchange such as Returnloads.net to eliminate the dead mileage and you can take this into consideration on your rate.
+Now you need to consider which parts of the country are more remote than others.
+For example, if your customer asked for a price on a load from Reading to Manchester (around 200 miles), neither destination is remote and therefore you should be able to get a backload via an online freight exchange such as Returnloads to eliminate the dead mileage.
+You can take finding an owner driver wanted job into consideration on your rate.

-However, if your customer asks for a price from Reading to Fishguard in West Wales which is a similar distance of around 200 miles you should not charge the same mileage rate because you will find it difficult to get any sort of backload from West Wales and may have to travel a distance in order to pick up a good return journey.
+However, if your customer asks for a price from Reading to Fishguard in West Wales, which is a similar distance of around 200 miles, you should not charge the same mileage rate because you might find it difficult to get a backload from West Wales and may have to travel a distance in order to pick up a good return journey.

-Therefore you need to zone your rate schedule and put areas in the UK which are more remote in a higher zone regardless of distance.
-For example Manchester, Birmingham, Leeds etc would be in Zone One but Fishguard, Penzance and Barnstaple might be in Zone Two or Zone Three.
+Therefore, you need to zone your rate schedule and put areas in the UK which are more remote in a higher zone, regardless of distance.
+For example, Manchester, Birmingham, Leeds and other main cities would be in zone one but Fishguard, Penzance and Barnstaple, for example, might be in zone two or zone three.

-As a general rule of thumb you should consider the return load charge as being around 60% of the outbound charge so for example if you priced a job on your rate schedule from Reading to Manchester as £600 for a 44 ton unit and trailer then you are assuming that your backload from Manchester area to somewhere around Reading would be somewhere between £320 and £380.
+As a general rule of thumb, you should consider the return load charge as around 60% of the outbound charge.
+For example if you priced a job on your rate schedule from Reading to Manchester as £600 for a 44-tonne unit and trailer, you would assume that your backload from Manchester area to Reading would be somewhere between £320 and £380.